coreruby/coreruby.github.io/_posts/2014-10-02-hello-world.markdown

 puts "Hello World"
 ```

 Keep up with this site as we'll be posting all the materials at it.
-Let all the
+May all the
 rubies be with you!